openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 Select an AOI
 ^^^^^^^^^^^^^

 SDG indicator 15.3.1 will be calculated based on user inputs.
 The first mandatory input is the area of interest (AOI).

 In this step, you can choose from a predefined list of administrative layers or use your own datasets.
 The available options include:

 **Predefined layers**

 -   Country/province
--   Administrative Level 1
+-   Administrative level 1
--   Administrative Level 2
+-   Administrative level 2

 **Custom layers**